The Rwandan government is committed to providing water and sanitation yet millions still remain unserved.

 people in Rwanda don't have access to safe water.

-Over 2,000 children die every year from diarrhoea caused by unsafe water and poor sanitation in Rwanda.
+Over 900 children under five die every year from diarrhoeal diseases caused by poor water and sanitation in Rwanda.

 Since the genocide in 1994, Rwanda's economy has grown dramatically, showing inspiring signs of development.
 However, nearly two in three people live in poverty and millions still lack safe water and basic toilets.